Explaining Autism - Philosocom's Directory on Autism

 However, navigating the intricacies of social engagement and understanding can be a unique challenge, many "normal" counterparts would have little-to-no difficulty in doing.
 Do you see the uncanny reality of being autistic?
 Of being so competent at a complex field, yet remain fairly incompetent in the common social department?

 Humor often eludes me, its subtleties lost in a literal landscape.
-At the same time, my own sense of humor eludes others as well, while it seems very obvious to me (Like saying I don't eat tomatos because I don't eat my own kind!
-And people fail to connect that Tomasio is like Tomato...
-Isn't it obvious?).
+At the same time, my own sense of humor eludes others as well, while it seems very obvious to me

 Facial expressions and vocal tones can be enigmatic codes, leaving me prone to misinterpreting situations (speaking loudly can be regarded as yelling by myself).
 And the world's sensory ocean can be overwhelming, bombarding my senses with intensity, leading to anxiety and social fatigue, rendering me largely asocial.

 This "social blindness" I speak of can thus be regarded as very different and opposing viewpoints to that of society and even of other autists.
 I live to work.
 Do some of you find it funny that serving my readership is more important than spending a life of hedonism?
-Of course it does, for some obscure reason, which easily hinders the output your own productivity.
+Of course it does, for some obscure reason, which easily hinders the output of your own productivity.

 Anyways, this "blindness" of viewpoints, should demand the need for clear and direct communication with individuals on the spectrum.
-Not in petty arguements, no, but in discussions, which can yield more productive results.
+Not in petty arguments, no, but in discussions, which can yield more productive results.
 Explaining social cues explicitly, exploring the autists' perspectives, and allowing for sensory breaks, can bridge the gap.
 Many ways, otherwise unexplored, can cultivate a greater understanding, and increase prevention of misinterpretations.
 Remember, patience and open-mindedness are invaluable tools in this journey.

 And what I do as a philosopher myself is to respect that of which I don't understand fully.
 How can I understand an idea properly if I keep myself busy ridiculing it?